 Foundations courses are one of the undergraduate degree program admissions criteria.
+Foundations courses are not applicable to non-degree seeking students in a Certificate Program.
 In their first term, newly admitted Foundations students will be placed in two courses: UNIV 1001 and an additional course that will be assigned according to the students' major of interest, i.e. BA - BUS 1101, CS - CS 1101, HS - PSYC 1111.
 Please note, assigning courses that relate to the major of interest depends on how early students save their spot in a given term and general availability.

-Newly admitted Foundations students in the Arabic Division will be placed in two courses: UNIVA 1001 and BA- BUSA 1101.
+Newly admitted Foundations students in the Arabic Division will be placed in two courses: UNIVA 1001 and BA-BUSA 1101.